Push coming for Purdy cemetery

-Members of the Purdy Cemetery Association are preparing for an in-person push to raise money needed to support the cemetery's upkeep.
+Members of the Purdy Cemetery Association are to be the gatekeepers for an in-person fundraiser this holiday weekend.

-Volunteers will sit daily at the cemetery gate from Saturday, May 27 through Monday, May 29 to receive donations.
+Volunteers will sit daily at the cemetery gate from Saturday, May 27 through Monday, May 29 to receive donations will it all going for the cemetery's upkeep.

 An annual Memorial Day service at the Purdy Cemetery is scheduled for 11 a.m.
 Monday, May 29.